maxicraftone/Classification-of-Galaxies/README.md

 # Classification-of-Galaxies
-Repository for classifying Galaxy types from photos.
+Repository for classifying galaxy types from photos.